xiaoyuxie-vico/PyDimension/README.md

 ```

 ## Contact
-If you have any questions or want to contribute to this respository, please contact:
+If you have any questions, suggestions, or would like to contribute to or collaborate on this repository, please contact:
 - Xiaoyu Xie
 - Northwestern University, Mechanical Engineering
 - xiaoyuxie2020@u.northwestern.edu